Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases

 \section{Bayesian Nonparametric Learning}

-One way of approaching model misspecification in a Bayesian framework is through the Bayesian NPL setting \citep{lyddon2018nonparametric, fong2019scalable}.
-The main idea is to place uncertainty directly on the unknown data-generating process (DGP) and propagate it to the parameter of interest.
-This idea can be used in the ME setting, which can be seen through the lens of model misspecification if our model fails to acknowledge ME on the covariates.
-By deriving NPL posteriors, rather than standard Bayesian posteriors, we perform Bayesian inference without making explicit assumptions on the distributions of errors: prior beliefs about $\F_{\nu}^0$ are incorporated through a nonparametric prior whereas the model $\P_{g(\theta, \cdot)}$ is not assumed to be well-specified as in standard Bayesian inference.
-The resulting framework provides robustness with respect to the parametric distributional specifications, straightforward incorporation of prior beliefs on the ME distribution and an efficient parallelizable sampling scheme.
+A flexible way of approaching model misspecification in a Bayesian framework is through the Bayesian NPL setting \citep{lyddon2018nonparametric, fong2019scalable}.
+By deriving NPL, rather than standard Bayesian, posteriors we perform Bayesian inference under misspecified error distributions whilst fully characterising model uncertainty: prior beliefs about $X \given W$ are incorporated through a nonparametric prior.
+The resulting framework offers robustness against parametric distributional assumptions and facilitates the inclusion of prior beliefs regarding the error distribution.

-Bayesian updating gives a principled approach to statistical inference under the assumption that the model is correctly specified \citep{bernardo2009bayesian}.
-However, regardless of whether the model is well-specified or not it has been shown that the standard Bayesian posterior targets the minimiser of the Kullback-Leibler divergence between the model family and the DGP \citep{walker2013bayesian, bissiri2016general}.
-Building on this idea, the weighted likelihood bootstrap \citep{newton1994approximate, lyddon2019general} and the Bayesian NPL framework and Posterior Bootstrap \citep{lyddon2018nonparametric,fong2019scalable} used the notion of randomized objective functions to target posterior samples even when the model is not correctly specified.

-NPL relaxes the standard Bayesian assumption that a parametric model family $\PTheta = \{\Ptheta : \theta \in \Theta\}$ can correctly describe the DGP $\P^0$, i.e. that $\P^0 \in \PTheta$.
+NPL relaxes the standard Bayesian assumption that a parametric model family $\PTheta$ can correctly describe the Data-Generating Process (DGP) $\P^0$, i.e. that $\P^0 \in \PTheta$.
 The approach to incorporating uncertainty in the parameter of interest involves placing uncertainty directly on $\P^0$ and propagating it to $\theta \in \Theta$.
 It is accomplished using a conjugate nonparametric prior and associated posterior on $\P^0$, which then induces a posterior on the parameter space $\Theta$.
 This differs from traditional Bayesian inference, which conditions on the parameters rather than the DGP.
-This framework leads to a parallelisable computational framework to sample from this posterior on $\theta$, called the Posterior Bootstrap.
+This framework leads to a parallelizable computational framework to sample from this posterior on $\theta$, called the Posterior Bootstrap.